-1. Siblings of current All Saints Catholic Academy families.
+1. Siblings of currently enrolled All Saints Catholic Academy students.

-3. Families new to All Saints Catholic Academy who are registered parishioners belonging to supporting
+3. Families new to All Saints Catholic Academy who are registered, practicing members in good standing at an All Saints' affiliated parish:

 We Teach More.